Wielding the Pen to Make a Difference

 - Edward Abbey

-The nightly news is bad, and it seems everywhere there is evidence of sorrow.
+The nightly news can be difficult to watch, and it seems so often wherever we look we find evidence of sorrow.
 But from suffering springs an opportunity to create art that makes a difference, to beat back despair with poetry and literature.

 Using writing as a tool for inquiry and creative expression, this course examines writers and artists who use their work to affect social change—including Ai Weiwei, Barbara Kingsolver and Luis Urrea.
 Participants will generate new writing, identify their own causes and create a plan of action for themselves.